andreww/fox/DoX/FoX_wxml.md

 * `xml_AddEntityReference`
 **entityref**: Entity reference.

-This may be used anywhere that xml_AddCharacters may be, and will insert an entity reference into the contents of the XML document at that point.
+This may be used anywhere that `xml_AddCharacters` may be, and will insert an entity reference into the contents of the XML document at that point.
+Note that if the entity inserted is a character entity, its validity well be checked according to the rules of XML-1.1, not 1.0.

+If the entity reference is not a character entity, then no check is made of its validity, and a warning will be issued

 ##Exceptions